MicrosoftDocs/PowerShell-Docs-DSC/dsc/dsc-1.1/PSDesiredStateConfiguration/About/about_Classes_and_DSC.md

 From this point, you create and run a configuration script as you would with any DSC resource.

-## CREATE A DSC CONFIGURATION SCRIPT
+## Create a DSC configuration script

 After saving the class and manifest files in the folder structure as described earlier, you can create a configuration that uses the new resource.
 The